Back to Basics: Setting Gratitude As Your Magnetic North

 While perceived negative emotions such as anxiety, fear and loneliness tend to trigger our sympathetic nervous systems (fight, flight or freeze) and narrow our scope of perceived options (e.g. Bad day!
 I am stressed and need ice cream…and maybe a bourbon too!), the mental frame of positivity, which includes feelings of gratitude, empathy, forgiveness, and generosity, generates a biological healing cascade that effectively broadens our perspective and behavioral repertoire (e.g. Bad day, but I’m grateful that I managed to keep it together!
 Though I’m craving ice cream, what will really help settle my frazzled nerves is a warm bath, a hot cup of tea and good night’s sleep.)

 Because in general “neurons that wire together, fire together,” the neural circuitry of gratitude can be an all-encompassing reset for our integrated mind-body-spirit system.
-Gratitude nudges our inner cognitive processing from self-focused internal thought, which more often than not is comprised of negatively-oriented content and unproductive mood states (e.g. rumination and anxiety), and towards something larger than ourselves – whether it is the galvanizing central force of the universe that is inside all of us, a higher power, the glory of the natural world, or a deep emotional connection with another person.
+Gratitude nudges our inner cognitive processing from self-focused internal thought, which more often than not is comprised of negatively-oriented content and unproductive mood states (e.g. rumination and anxiety), and towards feeling a part of an entity larger than ourselves.
+This can be the galvanizing central force of the universe that is inside all of us, a higher power, the glory of the natural world, or a deep emotional connection with another person.

 It is often the people in our lives – those who make us feel seen and valued – who provide the small and easy-to-miss opportunities to feel gratitude every single day.
 Dan Siegel would call this dynamic, quite simply, “MWe”: Me + We.
 Relationships are the defining feature of being human.
 When we honor and respect the power of human connection – a look of knowing understanding, a broad, crinkly-eyed smile or an affirmation of pure, authentic love – suddenly the effect of MWe takes over.
 A spaciousness opens inside of us, allowing us to see, take in and feel integrally connected with the world all around us.